go-easygen/easygen/README.md

  - Can have the extension or without it.
 If withot extension, will try the .yaml file first then .json
  - Can include the path as well.
+ - Can have more than one data files given on cli, separated by spaces, in which case multiple outputs will be produced based on the inputs.
+ - Can be a comma-separated list giving many data files, in which case data will be merged together as if provided from a single file.
  - If there is a single data_filename, and it is "-", then read the data (.yaml or .json format) from stdin.